-The investment performance of each Fund is directly related to the investment performance of the Underlying Funds.
-The ability of a Fund to meet its investment objective depends upon the allocation of the Fund's assets among the Underlying Funds and the ability of an Underlying Fund to meet its own investment objective.
+The investment performance of each Fund is directly related to the investment performance of the Underlying Fund in which it invests.
+The ability of a Fund to meet its investment objective depends on the ability of an Underlying Fund to meet its own investment objective.
 It is possible that an Underlying Fund will fail to execute its investment strategies effectively.
 As a result, an Underlying Fund may not meet its investment objective, which would affect a Fund's investment performance.
 There can be no assurance that the investment objective of any Fund or any Underlying Fund will be achieved.
-Further, any changes made in the Underlying Funds, such as changes in investment objectives or strategies, may affect the performance of the Funds that invest in the Underlying Funds.
+Further, any changes made to or in the Underlying Funds, such as changes in investment objectives or strategies, may affect the performance of the Funds.